-Here at JugDog.co.uk we have taken great time to test each and every harness on this page thanks to the co operation of our Jeff and we’re pretty pleased with most of the harnesses brands have given us.
+Here at JugDog.co.uk, we have taken a great time to test each and every harness on this page thanks to the cooperation of our Jeff and we’re pretty pleased with most of the harnesses brands have given us.
 However, not all harnesses are created equal and at the end of the day on a small selection can be hailed as ‘great’ or even the best.
-For those who have never had a harness before and wanted to know more about pros and cons we’ve also included that in depth here.
+For those who have never had a harness before and wanted to know more about the pros and cons, we’ve also included that in-depth here.
 We hope we are able to help you find the perfect fit for you and dog!

 Best Dog Harnesses Reviewed and Rated

 - 1. Best Overall – Julius IDC K9 Dog Harness

 - 3. Most secure harness – FIE Harness

 - 4. Best no pull harness – Truelove No Pull Harness

 - 5. Red Dingo Plain Harness